 - USB microphones are great, but built-in microphones should get the job done.

 - The same goes for cameras – built in webcams should work just fine.

 - Position your camera so that you can be seen by the other person.
 Test out some camera angles before the lesson starts.

 - Make sure hands, body, and instrument can all be seen in your video feed.

 - Any lighting setup will be fine.
 Just please make sure it is not too dark and not too bright.
 Be in a well-lit room.
 Make sure the light isn’t shining into the camera or reflecting off your instrument.

 We hope you’ve found these tips useful for your online music lessons.

-Remember to be patient.
-This is a new method of teaching and learning for so many of us and we have to give ourselves and other breathing room to learn and adapt.
+Please remember to be patient.
+This is a new method of teaching and learning for so many of us and we have to give ourselves and others breathing room to learn and adapt.

 If you have any other questions or thoughts please leave a comment below.